chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

 This screen has two buttons.
 We have to await two promises: `charlie` or `delta`.
-The promise fulfillment
+The fulfillment value will
-value will be either `{ charlie: ... }` or `{ delta: ... }`.
-If it's the former, then we go to the Charlie section:
+be either `{ charlie: ... }` or `{ delta: ... }`.
+If it's the former, we go to the Charlie clause:

 ```js
       } else if (route.screen === 'charlie') {